MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-feature-telemetry.md

 ---

 # Feature Telemetry
-The Telemetry AL module simplifies the way you monitor the health of your solution and uptake application features.
+The Telemetry AL module simplifies the way you monitor the health of your solution and the uptake of application features.
 There are multiple benefits of using the module compared to sending telemetry via Session.LogMessage.
 For example:

 * Different features can be compared across the same metrics.
 * Common information is sent together with every feature telemetry message, which allows for advanced filtering capabilities.

 ## Example: Register the use of a feature
 It's easy to use the Feature Telemetry codeunit.
 For example, to register the usage of a feature it's enough to use the `FeatureTelemetry.LogUsage(<tag>, <feature name>, <event name>);` method.
 After the telemetry is emitted, you can aggregate and display the data.
 For example, by using the Feature Usage Power BI report.
+The report is available on our [BCTech](https://github.com/microsoft/BCTech/blob/master/samples/AppInsights/AL/FeatureTelemetry/Feature%20Usage.pbix) GitHub repository.

 :::image type="content" source="../media/FeatureUsageReport.png" alt-text="The FeatureUsage Power BI report":::